myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-8-send-temp-sensor-data.png" width="660" height="498" alt="mqtt-fx-8-send-temp-sensor-data"><br/><br/></p>

 *TIP: If you want the Cayenne Cloud to retain the last published value for a sensor, be sure to click on the **Retained** button in MQTT.fx.
-Without this, you may find that your widget disappear when you refresh the page.*
+Without this, you may find that your widget disappears when you refresh the page.*

 After entering in the MQTT details for publishing our sample sensor data, click on the **Publish** button to send the data to Cayenne.
 Cayenne will receive this data and automatically add a widget for it!
 Cayenne will do this automatically for any new MQTT data that you send it.
 Widgets created in this way are temporary by default, giving you an easy way to test sending new data to Cayenne.
 If you want to keep this widget permanently, simply click on the widget tile and it will become a permanent widget in your dashboard.